thomasjallerton/towngenerator-foundrymodule/README.md

 * Start events.
 * Show players where they are on the map.
 * Simulate the time of day.
+* Link FTG entities to journal entries (with support for Monk's Enhanced Journals)

 ## Examples